Courses

 4. Communicate research results to both professional and scientific communities in a written and oral way.

-6. Good Clinical Practice (GCP) and ethics in clinical research;
+6. Apply Good Clinical Practice (GCP) and ethics in clinical research;

-7. Writing a research grant application including budget and identifying sources of funding for small-scale research projects.
+7. Write a research grant application including budget and identifying sources of funding for small-scale research projects.

 Assessment Procedures: Evaluation consists of the following assessment methods:

-For the written weekly assignments in the distance learning component there are no re-sits.
-For the executive summary and the oral presentation of the personal project a re-sit is possible with the same requirements, within 4 weeks after the end of the course (if necessary through Skype).
+For the EBM evaluation, executive summary and the oral presentation of the personal project a re-sit is possible with the same requirements, within 4 weeks after the end of the course via online meeting.

 Content: Starting from a practical question participants encountered in their clinical work (“draft personal project” as mentioned below under selection criteria), a critical analysis of literature is done and an applied research protocol is identified at the start of the course.
-The following contents will be contextualized in a specific setting, e.g. in a specific low-resource setting, usually the professional contexts of the students, and worked out individually and/or in small groups (2-3 participants).
+The following contents will be contextualized in a specific setting individually and/or in small groups (2-3 participants).

 1. Protocol development: from observation to hypothesis, from hypothesis to study methodology and sampling populations;